Muhsin Ibrahim

 Africans, we should not be intimidated by that untoward comment by the silly Saudi

-verbal, though banal, fight.
-It will not help us in anyway.
+minister.
+We should not, equally, partake in those countries’ centuries-old, though banal, verbal fight.
+It will not help us in any way.
 Above all, let’s

 pray to Allah to prevent the recurrence of such accidents and have mercy on the